KKeyes1/shorttermmemory/README.md

 ## Common Issues

+1. Frontend Serving:
+   - The app files are located in the `frontend/public` directory
+   - Make sure server.py is configured to serve from this directory
+   - If you see a chat interface instead of the reminder app, check server.py's working directory

-1. Location Services:
+2. Location Services:
    - Ensure location services are enabled in your browser
    - Check system-level location permissions
    - For Safari: Safari Preferences → Websites → Location
    - For System: System Settings → Privacy & Security → Location Services

-2. Weather API:
+3. Weather API:
    - Verify your OpenWeatherMap API key in .env
    - Check API call limits on free tier
    - Ensure backend server is running